 In the last couple of years, I have driven around twenty times to Genting Highlands on various occasions and absolutely enjoyed the drive to the top of hill resorts climbing around 1800m.

-Genting Highlands, Bukit Tinggi, and Fraser Hills are the nearest hill stations near Kuala Lumpur.
-Genting is around 80 km from KL City and driving time is around 1 hour.
+Genting Highlands, Bukit Tinggi, and Fraser Hills are located within 1.5 hours driving distance from Kuala Lumpur.
+Genting Highlands is around 80 km from KL City and driving time is around 1 hour.

 Why is genting a great place for a family holiday?

 Genting Highlands is a premier holiday destination in Malaysia developed as a tourist resort with plenty of entertainment activities for the entire family including:

 - Entertainment Venues

 - Awana Skyway Cable Car